 On the way home I rode on the road, instead of the all-purpose trail, hugging the shoulder’s white line.
 A burly man in a white pick-up blew his horn behind me, and when he went past almost shrugged me off the road, giving me the finger.
 I cursed under my breath.
 Some people are jerks.
 There’s no doing anything about it.
 At home I hosed the Schwinn off and hung it up in the garage.

-I would have to pump them up in April before going back staying headline and keeping a peeled eye on the road down on Hogsback again.
+I would have to pump them up in April again, before going back staying headline and keeping a peeled eye on the road down Hogsback, leaves budding, strips of daffodils blooming, bumblebees and turkey buzzards back in the warming air, the new spring finespun after a hard winter.